According to a new study, consuming 1 cup of blueberries each day might improve the metabolic markers associated with cardiovascular risk.

 At the start and end of the trial, the researchers assessed biomarkers for insulin resistance, lipid status, and vascular function.
-They recently published their findings in the American Journal of Clinical Nutrition.
+They recently published their findings in the

 "We found that eating 1 cup of blueberries per day resulted in sustained improvements in vascular function and arterial stiffness — making enough of a difference to reduce the risk of cardiovascular disease by between 12 and 15%."

 Interestingly, the scientists only saw the benefits in the group consuming 1 cup of blueberries per day — not in those consuming half a cup.

 Dr. Curtis believes that this is because "higher daily intakes may be needed for heart health benefits in obese, at-risk populations, compared with the general population."

 It is also worth noting that the blueberry intervention did not alter the other parameters the scientists measured.
 The authors write: